pinecoders/pine-utils/snippets/readme.md

 ## Instructions for contributors

-First of all, **thank you!** &#128150;&ensp; We hope this repo becomes the de facto reference for reusable Pine code, and we need contributions like yours for this to happen.
+First of all, **thank you!** &#128150;&ensp; We hope this repo becomes the de facto reference for reusable Pine code, and this will only happen with contributions like yours.

-You have three options if you want to contribute:
+You can contribute in three ways:

 1. Do everything yourself:
     - Fork the repo.